 Authorizes legislature, by concurrent resolution adopted by majority of members elected to and serving in each house, to inter-transfer funds if State Administrative Board transfers funds.
+(Governor declared this section unenforceable in FY 2021-22.)

 Sec.
 219. Receipt and Retention of Required Reports - DELETED